arabesso/MyTV/README.md

 ## Troubleshooting

-Common errors and solutions:
+###Common errors and solutions:

-getaddrinfo: Name or service not known
+*getaddrinfo: Name or service not known*

 Check your Internet connection

-A JSON text must at least contain two octets!
+*Error: 404 => Net::HTTPNotFound for http://api.tvmaze.com/singlesearch/shows?q=---- -- unhandled response [Mechanize::ResponseCodeError]*

 The show couldn't be found in TVMaze's database.

-undefined method `[]' for nil:NilClass
+*undefined method `[]' for nil:NilClass [NoMethodError]*

 When setting episodes as watched: episode isn't in the database

+* Modifying the mytv.db file can result in errors when using mytv.